I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true

 An almost empty coffee pot with its button reading OFF, the sunny glare of an approaching hot afternoon announcing itself through the kitchen window, his mom unloading the dishwasher with breakfast dishes cleaned well past the hour of my arrival.

-Now I was surely embedding an impression of being not only slutty dressing and unschooled, but lazy and slothful to boot, in his mom’s eyes.
+Now I was surely embedding an impression of being not only slutty dressing and unschooled, but lazy and slothful to boot, in her eyes.
 Eyes that were once again looking me up and down with a smirk scrawled across an otherwise monotone expression.
 His dad, at the pharmacy tying up loose ends, was no longer there to provide succor.

 “I’ll put on a fresh pot of joe,” Feinman said with a big smile, breaking an awkwardness that had become as sticky as maple syrup left sitting on a plate too long.

 I believed without a single doubt that he would.
 His driven ambition, his worldly nature and confidence, above and beyond mine, pushed possibility and promise in new directions of a future I would be lucky as a lottery winner to be granted.
 In the shimmer of summer breeze off gleaming Lake Michigan, everything seemed innocent, flawlessly moving towards perfection and good fortune in love and life.